MicrosoftDocs/SupportArticles-docs/support/windows-server/windows-security/sids-not-resolve-into-friendly-names.md

 ---
 title: Some SIDs don't resolve into friendly names
 description: Some security identifiers that you see in access control lists or Security Audit reports don't resolve into friendly names.
-These may be capability SIDs. ms.date: 11/08/2024
+These might be Capability SIDs. ms.date: 11/11/2024
 manager: dcscontentpm
 audience: itpro
 ms.topic: troubleshooting